Mapkathon2026-UseOSM/lga-osm-extractor/README.md

 events = ThreadSafeEventQueue()
 # run extract_lga(..., on_event=events) in a background thread, then
-# drain events.drain() on your UI thread to render a live checklist —
+# drain events.drain() on your UI thread to render a live checklist,
 # see app.py for the full working pattern (a st.status() checklist
 # with retry counters and a progress bar).
 ```